25 Best Google Apps in 2026 to Save Time and Get More Done

 Using Google Sheets, you can create, edit, share, and collaborate with colorful charts and graphs.
 If you are looking for a free and better alternative to MS Excel, you should definitely try this ultimate Google app.

-Plus, multiple people can work on the same sheet at the same time.
+Plus, multiple people can work on the same sheet simultaneously.
 And let’s not forget the powerful features like visualization charts, pivot tables.
 These make all your data work so much easier.
 (No need to edit big data one by one.)

 Even if you are just using it for basic lists or simple calculations, Sheets adapts to your needs.